turingschool/portfolios/students/1806-front/alexander-ela/2018107-alexander-ela-m3.md

 ### Projects

-The group projects in this module consisted of two assignments completed by groups of two, including myself and another classmate.
+The group projects in this module consisted of two assignments completed by groups of two and three, including myself and another classmate(s).
 These assignments consisted of building the following interfaces, each increasing in complexity:

 #### 1. SWAPI Box